nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

 The clinical code that represents the data within the observation.

-Where the uncategorised data is free text without any clinical code set to 37331000000100 Comment note.
+For free text without any clinical code set to `37331000000100 Comment note`.

 ### subject ###